March 1, 2025

 “When I got here, he was one of the first people I really wanted to keep and work with,” Peters said.
 “I was lucky enough that he wanted to stay, and we couldn’t have done what we did last year without him.”

-Currently, Peters indicated, the Commanders don’t have any plans to replace Mayhew with a new hire.
+Peters indicated that the Commanders don’t have any plans to replace Mayhew with a new hire.

-Mayhew provided guidance on the 2024 draft class, which featured rookie sensation Jayden Daniels as well as other key contributors Mike Sainristil, Johnny Newton, Brandon Coleman, and Ben Sinnott.
+Mayhew guided the 2024 draft class, featuring rookie sensation Jayden Daniels and other key contributors Mike Sainristil, Johnny Newton, Brandon Coleman, and Ben Sinnott.

 According to NFL.com, Washington’s 2024 class received the best grade in the NFL because the rookies selected by the team in that draft class helped the Commanders to their best finish since 1991.

-Mayhew and Peters worked together when both were in the front office of the San Francisco 49ers between 2017-2018, but Mayhew’s time with the Detroit Lions may be his most impressive work.
+Mayhew and Peters worked together in the front office of the San Francisco 49ers between 2017 and 2018, but Mayhew’s time with the Detroit Lions may be his most impressive work.

-Mayhew also played for the team in Washington between 1989 and 1992, at that time it was named after a derogatory term for Native Americans, he started at cornerback for the team in Super Bowl 26, which they won 37-24 against the team that originally drafted Mayhew, in the 10th round in 1988, the Buffalo Bills.
+Mayhew also played for Washington between 1989 and 1992.
+He started at cornerback for the team in Super Bowl 26, which they won 37-24 against the Buffalo Bills, the team that originally drafted Mayhew in the 10th round in 1988.

 “Just wanted to thank him for all he’s given to this franchise and this league.
 He will be missed…He’s a true Commander,” Peters said.